 A great writing quote I've found is from Octavia Bulter.
 “You don’t start out writing good stuff.
 You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.That’s why I say one of the most valuable traits is persistence.”― Octavia E. Butler Writing is a craft that takes … Continue reading Keep on writing

-Sometimes we can't write and that's okay.
+Sometimes we can't write, and that's okay.
 Writing is a complex and draining process.
 It can be a brutal procedure at times when someone writes almost every day.
 Instead, it may be better to curl up into a ball with a warm blanket.
 Especially during a busy time, writing gets sore and tiring.
 Writing is … Continue reading Writers can’t always write

 "Being an editor is a lifelong apprenticeship: the books you read, the jobs you have, influence your approach to any given text.
 Yet in a sense I'm the same editor I was at the beginning of my career, an idealistic former literature student who took pleasure in books whose form and content I understood to … Continue reading Book review – What Editors Do (Spoiler Free)

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I talked with a professional author.
+Afterward, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the publishing field. … Continue reading Difference in success
+She pointed toward a CEO in the publishing field. … Continue reading Difference in success

 Sometimes a good story doesn't get written quickly.
 It can seem as if we're sitting for days, waiting for something to happen.
 But—remember—that something good never pops up in an instant.
 It takes time.
 After some time passes, you'll see how brilliant your story has become and so will others.